npretor/npretor_udacity_coop/Report_.md

 - Q: Does the critic take all the states and actions and the actor just takes in the individual actions?
 The actor has to make a choice about an individual agent's actions, right?
 - A: After reading the paper in section 4.1:
     <i> The critic is augmented with extra information about the policies of the other agents</i>
+    Also the paper (a review of cooperative multi-agent deep reinforcement learning) explains that the agents act on their local observations and rewards, but the critic evaluates their actions based on the global actions